oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

   - Make sure the compartment is **CTDOKE**

-  - Make sure the Kubernetes version is the highest on the list (at the time of the last update of this document in August 2020 that was 1.16.8, but it may have been updated since then)
+  - Make sure the Kubernetes version is the highest on the list (at the time of the last update of this document in November 2020 that was 1.18.10, but it may have been updated since then)

   - Leave the visibility type as **private**

-  - Set the shape to VM.Standard2.1
+  - Set the shape to VM.StandardE2.1

   - Set the number of nodes to be 2